papinet/papiNet-API/1.2.0/catalogue.md

 ## Scenarios

-* Scenario A - An anonymous _customer_ gets the list of all _seller-products_ on offer, and gets the details of a selected _seller-product_.
+* Scenario A - An anonymous _customer_ gets the list of all _seller-products_ on offer; and gets the details of a selected _seller-product_.

+* Scenario B - An authenticated _customer_ gets the list of all _seller-products_ on offer for that _customer_; gets the details of a specific _seller-product_; creates a _customer-article_ based on this specific _seller-product_; and gets the list of all _customer-articles_ that have been created.

-* Scenario B - An authenticated _customer_ gets the list of all _seller-products_ on offer, gets the details of a specific _seller-product_, creates an _customer-article_ based on this specific _seller-product_ and gets the list of all _customer-articles_ it has created.
+* Scenario C - An authenticated _customer_ gets the list of all _seller-products_ on offer for that _customer_; gets the details of a specific _seller-product_, using the `sellerProductOtherIdentifier` to refer to it (and not its UUID); creates a _customer-article_ based on this specific _seller-product_, using the `sellerProductOtherIdentifier` to refer to it (and not its UUID); and gets the list of all _customer-articles_ that have been created.

 ### Scenario A

-An anonymous _customer_ gets the list of all _seller-products_ on offer, and gets the details of a selected _seller-product_.
+An anonymous _customer_ gets the list of all _seller-products_ on offer; and gets the details of a selected _seller-product_.

 #### Step 1 of Scenario A